Join our Volunteer Team!

 2. Volunteer Book Group Facilitator with the Adolescent Book Group (ABG): ABG is a multi-faceted program within Juvenile Court and Community Schools (JCCS) focusing on college and career readiness with at-risk teens impacted by homelessness, teen parenting, delinquency issues, and/or the foster care system.
 Volunteers facilitate monthly or bi-weekly book discussions within classrooms to improve reading levels, vocabulary, literary analysis and critical thinking.

 3. Volunteer Literacy Workshop Facilitator with the Family Literacy Program (FLP): FLP is a workshop-based program delivered to families over a course of seven weeks in the spring.
 Cohorts of parents attend seven workshops, receiving approximately 10 hours of parent education on topics of early literacy development in preschool age children.
 Each workshop includes an information session and skill-building exercises for parents, group story time, and guided activities for parents and children.
 Volunteers will support the program facilitation each week, volunteering approximately four hours/week.
 Spring program only!

-4. Volunteer Committee Member and Leader Opportunities: Words Alive is driven by programmatic volunteer support in our classrooms, also by internal volunteer leadership.
+5. Volunteer Committee Member and Leader Opportunities: Words Alive is driven by programmatic volunteer support in our classrooms, also by internal volunteer leadership.
 Leadership committees hold working and decision-making meetings year-round on a monthly basis, led by a volunteer chair.
 Membership is encouraged to participate and learn in support of our mission.
 If you have a specialized skill set or passion, we invite you to share your expertise and continue your professional growth with our organization.
-Please contact Christina Meeker if interested, and we will invite you to join an upcoming session!
+If you're interested in joining either the Event, Fundraising and Development, or Communication committees please contact Susan Arias, and we will invite you to join an upcoming session!